Kirsty Brimelow

 In 2021 Brimelow was appointed a Recorder (part-time Crown Court Judge) and a Deputy High Court Judge.

 Brimelow was the recipient of the First 100 years "inspirational Barrister of the year" award in 2018 and then went on to judge the awards in 2019.
 She presented the inaugural Heilbron lecture in 2020.
 She is a frequent legal commentator in the media and a writer for The Times newspaper.
 She has given expert evidence to parliamentary committees and provides expert opinions on bills of parliament.
 She led the proposal for and advised on the groundbreaking FGM injunction law.
 Kirsty also is an accredited mediator.
 She mediated a historic apology from the former President of Colombia President Santos to the peace community San José de Apartadó.
 She was the only foreign barrister to attend the signing of the peace accord in Cartagena in 2016.

 Brimelow has worked as a trainer in child rights with Unicef Nigeria for many years.
 She also has led training of the Nigerian Bar Association on environment law and international human rights and internally displaced persons and terrorism and rights.

 She was allegedly a victim of the News International phone hacking scandal.
 She is well known for her international human rights work as well as expertise in the law of peaceful protest.
 In international law, currently, she is heading a project as a consultant to Unicef Myanmar in child rights.
 She is also representing Mohamed Nasheed, former President of the Maldives.

+In January 2026 Brimelow became the chair of the Bar council, taking over from Barbara Mills (barrister).
+Brimelow's team on the council was the first all female team in the council's history.